 What features of the LDDM are essential to generate WTA competition?
-As shown in the phase-plane analysis (Fig. 5C), the network in the choice regime (βon=.9 in this example) shows a different configuration of nullcline intersections than the network in the value representation regime (βoff=0; Fig. 3B).
+We study the property of the system under disinhibition by conducting phase plane analysis.
+As shown in Fig. 5C, the network in the choice regime (βon=.9 in this example) shows a different configuration of nullcline intersections than the network in the value representation regime (βoff=0; Fig. 3D).
 Given equal inputs, the nullclines of R1 and R2 intersect at three equilibrium points (left panel in Fig. 5C), with the central point unstable and the two peripheral points stable.
-Thus, given an initial configuration of R1-R2 activities (in the presence of noise), the system will converge to the closer peripheral attractor (see example activity traces in blue and red thin lines) and implement WTA competition.
+Thus, given an initial configuration of R1-R2 activities (with the presence of noise), the system will converge to the closer peripheral attractor (see example activity traces in blue and red thin lines) and implement WTA competition.
 Given moderately unequal inputs, the basin of attraction is biased towards the side with higher input, resulting in a higher probability falling into the side with higher input (middle panel in Fig. 5C).
 When inputs are extremely unequal, the stable equilibrium in the middle of the basin and the unstable equilibrium point associated with weaker input no longer exist, leaving only the attractor associated with stronger input (Fig. 5C, right).
 Thus, across varying degrees of input coherences, disinhibition drives the LDDM towards a selection of one of the potential choices.
 This can be seen in Fig. 5D by viewing the output ratio (R1*R1*+R2*) of the preferred attractor as a function of input ratio (V1V1+V2): under active disinhibition we observe categorical coding (green line), in contrast to inactive disinhibition where the output ratio faithfully preserves the original ratio of inputs (dark line).

 To understand the operating regimes of the LDDM, we quantified model behavior across the full parameter space defined by recurrent excitation weight (α) and local disinhibition weight (β), both of which are critical in determining the properties of the system (see Methods Equilibria and stability analysis of the LDDM for mathematical proof).
 Decisions with equivalent inputs are a critical test of WTA behavior, since WTA systems should select an option (stochastically) even in these symmetric scenarios (Furman & Wang, 2008; Lo & Wang, 2006; Wang, 2002; Wong & Wang, 2006); we therefore analyzed system behavior under equal value inputs.
 As shown in Fig. 5E, this analysis revealed two distinct territories corresponding to value representation and WTA operating regimes.
 The value representation regime generates a unique attractor for normalized value representation but no WTA attractors; in contrast, the WTA regime (induced by a change in β) generates no normalization attractor but instead R1 and R2 always diverge into high-contrast attractors (see Figure 5-figure supplement 1 and Methods Equilibria and stability analysis of the LDDM for a full description of regime parcellation).
 While the WTA regime asymptotically approaches zero disinhibition when recurrent excitation is extremely strong, local disinhibition is always required to generate WTA choice.
 Models with a wide range of recurrent excitation can transit from value representation to WTA choice with an increase in local disinhibition strength (for example, red arrow in Fig. 5E).
 These findings emphasize the importance of local disinhibition to WTA choice, and highlight a particular role for a dynamic gating signal in controlling the transition from value coding to option selection.

+[Insert Figure 5 about here]

+[Insert Figure 5-figure supplement 1 about here]

 The LDDM captures empirical choice behavior and neural activity